jagrvargen/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 4. 4-concat.js - A script that prints the two arguments passed to it in the format 'ARG1 is ARG2'.

 5. 5-to_integer.js - A script which prints "My number: ARG1" if the first argument can be converted to an integer.

+6. 6-multi_languages_loop.js - A script that prints the same lines as 1-multi_languages.js but using an array of strings and a loop.